V. S. Raghavan

-V. S. Raghavan (18 February 1925 – 24 January 2015) was an Indian actor, who has acted both in Tamil films as well as television.
+V. S. Raghavan (18 February 1925 – 24 January 2015) was an Indian actor, who acted both in Tamil films as well as television.
 He started his career as a dramatist and stage actor and went on to act as a character actor in films, starting with Vairamali (1954) and over 1000 films in all.
-He has also acted in numerous television series.
+He also acted in numerous television series.
 He died on 24 January 2015.

 Early life and education

 Born in Vembakkam village, near Singaperumal Koil near Chengleput, where he spent early part of his childhood, later for three years he lived in Mylapore neighbourhood of Chennai, and studied at the P S High School.
 Subsequently, he studied at St Columbus Higher Secondary School, Chengalpattu, followed by two years in Madras Christian College, Chennai.
 However, as he finished his school the death of his father prompted his mother to shift from native village to move to Vellala Street in Purasawalkam, Chennai where his elder sister lived.